Are you looking for landscape photography tips for beginners, to take your photography skills to the next level?

 For more info on what camera to choose for landscape photography, read my recent article The Best Camera for Landscape Photography.

-2. Use a Good Lens
+Tip 2.
+Use a Great Lens

 Pairing a great camera with a bad lens will only lead to terrible results.
 Purchasing a lens requires as much thought as purchasing a new camera.
 Wide-angle lenses are usually preferred since you can capture wider perspectives.
 To start off, you can buy lenses that are below 35mm, since they are still fairly versatile for other uses.